Skip to main content

 Does the dashboard require a license key?

 Yes.
-The SEO Health Dashboard requires a free license key tied to your Sanity project ID.
+The SEO Health Dashboard requires a $20 one-time license key tied to your Sanity project ID.
 Add it to your plugin config: seofields({ licenseKey: 'YOUR_KEY' }).
 Get a key at /get-license.

 Schema.org Structured Data